core-infra-svcs/dashboard-api-go/client/docs/InlineResponse200367Items.md

 `func (o *InlineResponse200367Items) HasNetwork() bool`

 HasNetwork returns a boolean if a field has been set.

-### GetBasicServiceSets

-`func (o *InlineResponse200367Items) GetBasicServiceSets() []InlineResponse200367BasicServiceSets`

-GetBasicServiceSets returns the BasicServiceSets field if non-nil, zero value otherwise.

-### GetBasicServiceSetsOk

-`func (o *InlineResponse200367Items) GetBasicServiceSetsOk() (*[]InlineResponse200367BasicServiceSets, bool)`

-GetBasicServiceSetsOk returns a tuple with the BasicServiceSets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBasicServiceSets

-`func (o *InlineResponse200367Items) SetBasicServiceSets(v []InlineResponse200367BasicServiceSets)`

-SetBasicServiceSets sets BasicServiceSets field to given value.

-### HasBasicServiceSets

-`func (o *InlineResponse200367Items) HasBasicServiceSets() bool`

-HasBasicServiceSets returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)